nulligun/latestrelayer/README.md

 # MPEG-TS Stream Splicer

 A lightweight MPEG-TS splicer with automatic failover.
 Works in the **uncompressed domain** (no transcoding), so it runs on extremely low-end hardware—think **$5/month VPS** for an always-online streaming server with failover.
+Your own personal IRL Streaming Server for $5 a month.
+Staying online during an IRL stream has never been this cheap.

 ## Why This Exists